alitourani/alitourani/README.md

 <h2 align="center">Hey there 👋, I am Ali!</h2>

-I am currently based in Rasht, Iran, fascinated by the computer world more than the real one!
-I have some experience in working as a **Full-Stack developer**.
-Also, I enthusiastically conduct some works in **Computer Vision** and **Deep Learning**.
+I am currently based in Luxembourg, working as a Doctoral Researcher at the Interdisciplinary Center for Security Reliability and Trust (SnT) of the University of Luxembourg.
+I enthusiastically conduct research in **Computer Vision**, **Artificial Intelligence - Automation**, and **Machine Learning**.

 #### 📫 Where to find me